wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 {% include installation.html %}

-## Usage

-**Make sure you know how to [register meta boxes](/registering-meta-boxes/) and [define fields](/field-settings/) before continuing!**
+Make sure you know how to [create meta boxes](/creating-meta-boxes/) and [fields](/field-settings/) before continuing!

-### Tell Meta Box that you'll add Geolocation data.

-For better performance, Geolocation is disabled by default, and of course, Meta Box doesn't know when to load Meta Box Geolocation script and Google Maps API.
-So we will have to tell Meta Box to load those scripts first.
+## Enabling geolocation

-Add this line to your Meta Box (not field) array
+To enable geolocation support for a meta box, add this line to your Meta Box (not field) settings:

 ```php
 'geo' => true
 ```

 You can also add options to Geolocation.
-Which can contains these properties
+Which can contains these properties:

 - An array of `types` specifies an explicit type or a type collection, as listed in the supported types below.
 If nothing is specified, all types are returned.
 In general, only a single type is allowed.
 The exception is that you can safely mix the geocode and establishment types, but note that this will have the same effect as specifying no types.
 The supported types are:
     - `geocode` instructs the Places service to return only geocoding results, rather than business results.
     - `address` instructs the Places service to return only geocoding results with a precise address.
     - `establishment` instructs the Places service to return only business results.
+    - the `(cities)` type collection instructs the Places service to return results that match either `locality` or `administrative_area3`.
     - the `(regions)` type collection instructs the Places service to return any result matching the following types:
         - `locality`
         - `sublocality`